angelrodes/NUNAIT/README.md

 ## Input data

-Site data have to be inputted in comma separated files ```.csv```.
+Save your data in comma separated files ```.csv```, one for each nunatak or group of nunatks.
 Some examples of input files are included in the folder "Examples".
 The input file contains the following headers (first line, ignored in NUNAIT):

 * ```name```: Sample name without spaces or symbols.
 * ```lat```: Latitude used to calculate the muon contributions ({decimal degrees}).